 During the first trimester, many women report no great desire for sex because they feel tired and nauseous, but during the second trimester, “they are feeling better, there is more lubrication, and they have engorgement in the genital area,” says Monica Foreman, MD, an obstetrician at Montefiore Medical Center in the Bronx, N.Y.
 This makes sex more appealing and potentially more satisfying.
 What’s more, most women are still fairly comfortable during second trimester because their stomach is not overly rounded yet.
 This is not quite true during third trimester.
 As the stomach grows and fatigue returns with a vengeance, sex may seem less attractive -- not to mention physically difficult during the final weeks of pregnancy.

-If the dad-to-be is nervous about having sex with his increasingly pregnant partner, “we tell them that their baby is well protected.
+If the dad-to-be is nervous about having sex with their increasingly pregnant partner, “we tell them that their baby is well protected.
 It is an egg surrounded by a pillow and another pillow and that there is no way they will hurt the baby, and that usually makes them feel much better,” Salasche says.

 Whether or not having sex close to your due date during third trimester can bring on labor is an old wives’ tale, but having an orgasm causes the release of prostaglandins, which can theoretically cause contractions.